 Speak to your GP, who can refer you for genetic screening and counselling.

 Genetic testing can be used to:

-Some types of MD are carried without causing clear signs of the condition.
+Some types of MD can be carried without causing clear signs of the condition.
 This applies to recessive inherited disorders, sex-linked conditions and even some dominant conditions.
 Genetic testing can determine who is carrying the disorder.
-Read more about the causes of muscular dystrophy.

 If you or your partner are a carrier of MD and are at risk of passing the condition on to your child, your genetic counsellor will discuss your options with you.

-The cells from the foetus can be tested to determine whether they have the genetic mutation that is responsible for MD.
+The cells from the foetus can be tested to determine whether they have the genetic mutation responsible for MD.
 If they do, the baby is likely to develop MD at some stage after birth.

 A normal test result does not ensure that the baby will be healthy.
-The test only looks for the particular type of MD in the family but not for all other possible problems.
+The test only looks for the particular type of MD in the family, but not for all other possible problems.
 Prenatal diagnosis can only be performed if there is a precise genetic diagnosis of the family's condition.

 Newer tests are being developed that can be performed by taking a sample of blood from the mother and testing the free foetal DNA (ffDNA).
 This is known as non-invasive prenatal diagnosis (NIPD).

 At present it is used to determine the sex of a foetus when it is medically important to know this, as well as the foetus' Rhesus blood group.
 It is hoped it will soon be able to diagnose conditions such as Duchenne MD.